 After situating his parents and sisters with friendly peasants, Motke Ginsburg, and his younger brother Tzalke, escaped from the Ivie ghetto and went to the village of Dokodova, where they were incorporated into the Russian otriad, Iskra.
 At that time, Iskra was composed of 22 men and women, none of whom were Jews.
 Motke and Tzalke were accepted because they brought guns with them and both were strapping young men.

 After the war, Motke married Yudis Kosczeinska in Lida, Poland.
-They soon made their way to the Foehrenwald displaced persons camp in Germany where they had two children, Chaim and Rivka.
+They soon made their way to the Foehrenwald Displaced Persons camp in Germany where they had two children, Chaim and Rivka.
 In 1949 the family immigrated to Troy, New York where Motke became a farmer and cattle dealer.
 There he and Yudis had two more children, Fran and Sheri.
-The family grew to ten grandchildren and ten great-grandchildren, and still counting.
+The family grew to ten grandchildren and ten great-grandchildren and still counting.
 Motke passed away in 2005.
-Today, Yudis lives in Coconut Creek, Florida surrounded by her family.
+Yudis passed away in 2021.